-In some LCD TFT applications, the display runs presenting a fixed image for a long time.
-The result of such performance may be the “ghost” image remaining on the screen.
+In some LCD TFT applications the display keeps on presenting a fixed image for a long time.
+The result of such still performance may be the “ghost” image remaining on the screen as an after-image.

-What is that ghost image and why does it occur?
-Today we will focus on how to avoid and fix such an effect.
+What is the ghosting effect and why it happens?
+Today we will focus on how to avoid and fix image ghosting effect.

 Image persistence (or ghosting) on LCD TFT is a result of continuous displaying of static graphics on the screen for extended time periods.
-Such a performance make the TN crystals to generate the specific required color.
-In time, the TN crystals tend to “remember” their position.
+This kind of performance keeps the TN crystals on generating this specific color, required in the image.
+In time, the TN crystals tend to “remember” their position, and are stuck there.

-When a different image starts to display, the crystals are stuck in their memorized position.
-This is an LCD ghosting, a result of showing constant image for a long time.
+When a different image starts to show up on display, the crystals are stuck in their memorized position.
+This is an LCD ghosting effect, a result of showing constant image for a long time.

 Luckily, the ghosting display effect is not permanent.
 The crystals by design have their natural state to be in.
 It is possible to restore them to their natural position.
 You can do this by using a specific amount of current and voltage.

-If possible, turn off the display, even for short amount of time (a few hours should work)
+- Turn off the display, if possible, even for short amount of time (a few hours occasionally should work fine).

-Apply motion on the screen.
+- Apply motion on the screen.
 That is the most effective solution to avoid ghosting display.
 The motion does not need to be invasive.
-Let the elements, which are usually static, to move a bit.
+Let the usually static elements move just a bit.
 For example, instead of displaying a motionless ball, display a bouncing ball.
 The content stays the same, and the “bouncing” prevents the ghosting display on the LCD TFT.